Brentwood Employment Attorneys

 Brentwood, California

 Brentwood is a neighborhood in Los Angeles.
 Brentwood is situated in southeast Los Angeles.
 It covers approximately fifteen square miles and encompasses the following zip code: 94513.
 Brentwood was founded in the 1880s after the establishment of the large 600-acre Pacific Branch of the National Home for Disabled Soldiers and Sailors.
 The Branch helped stimulate the growth of the agricultural district into a full and vibrant community.
 Today, Brentwood is home to nearly 42,000 residents and is one of the wealthiest neighborhoods in Los Angeles.
 In addition to its residential areas, Brentwood has a number of commercial districts located along its major thoroughfares of Wilshire, San Vicente, and Sunset Boulevards.
 This, combined with the area’s natural beauty – ranging from its scenic trails above Mandeville Canyon, to its famous coral tree median on San Vicente Boulevard – helps Brentwood continue its long tradition of being a wonderful place to work, live, and play.
-With offices in Burbank, the Akopyan Law Firm A.P.C. is just minutes away from Brentwood.
+With offices in Los Angeles, Orange, Riverside, and San Bernardino, the Akopyan Law Firm A.P.C. is just minutes away from Brentwood.
 Our employment lawyers stand ready to provide world-class services and top-notch representation to the residents of Brentwood.

 Do You Seek The Best Employment Lawyer in Brentwood?